xcart/xcart-docs/_pages/kb_en/modules/messages/messages_addon_administrator_experience/using_the_messages_addon_for_order_related_messaging_with_customers.md

 order: 400
 published: false
 ---
-This section covers the order related messaging features and actions available to you via your X-Cart store's Admin area.
+This section covers the order related messaging features and actions available to you via the Admin area of an X-Cart based online store using the addon **Messages**.

 ## Getting notified about new messages and disputes
 Whenever someone sends you a message or opens a dispute, you will be notified about it via a bell notification in your X-Cart store's Admin area: